 Before joining CGAP, Max worked at the World Bank.
 In addition to his experience in financial inclusion, his previous roles include consulting and research in rural and agricultural development, nutrition, and food security.
 His work has spanned countries and continents, with regional concentrations in the Middle East, North Africa and Sub-Saharan Africa.

-Max has a Master’s degree in International Business and Development Economics from the Fletcher School at Tufts University and an undergraduate degree in International Studies from the University of Arizona.
+Max holds an M.A. in Development Economics and International Business from the Fletcher School at Tufts University and a B.A. in International Studies from the University of Arizona.
 He is fluent in French.